One of My Turns

-"One of My Turns" is a song by the English rock band Pink Floyd, appearing on their 1979 album The Wall.
-The song was also released as a B-side on the single of "Another Brick in the Wall (Part 2)".
+"One of My Turns" is a song by the English rock band Pink Floyd, appearing on their eleventh studio album The Wall (1979).
+The song was also released as a B-side on the single of "Another Brick in the Wall, Part 2".

 Composition

 The song is split into distinct segments: a groupie (Trudy Young) performs a monologue ("Oh my God, what a fabulous room!") while a television plays, under which a synthesizer makes atonal sounds, which eventually resolve into a quiet song in C major in 3/4 time ("Day after day / Love turns grey / Like the skin of a dying man.").
 Finally, the song abruptly leaps into a hard rock song in B-flat major in 4/4 time.
 The song features some of Waters' most strenuous recorded vocal workouts, with him ending at a relatively high A above middle C. The composition's instrumental introduction makes use of the Phrygian mode, a musical mode rarely used in pop and rock music.